 Related Reading: Why Am I So Tired All the Time?

 Our metabolism slows down after age 25, which is when we stop growing bone, and every decade our metabolism slows at least two percent.
 “This is why it’s common for a slender person to see their weight increase by 10–12 pounds every decade,” says Calapai.
 At first, this change is slow and steady, which is why so many people don’t notice it happening when they’re younger.
 But around 50, this decline begins to accelerate.

-Sex hormones, primarily estrogen, progesterone and testosterone, begin their decline typically in the late 40s to early 50s.
-“When these hormones decline, women experience menopausal symptoms, like hot flashes, thinning skin and vaginal dryness,” says functional medicine naturopathic doctor Jolene Brighten.
-Another hormone called DHEA also begins to decline and continue to drop each year.
-“DHEA is considered an anti-aging hormone because it diminishes wrinkles, increases energy, enhances memory, reduces body fat and improves libido,” she says.
+Sex hormones, primarily estrogen, progesterone, and testosterone, typically decline in the late 40s to early 50s.
+“When these hormones decline, women experience menopausal symptoms, like hot flashes, thinning skin, and vaginal dryness,” says functional medicine naturopathic doctor Jolene Brighten.
+Another hormone called DHEA also begins to decline and continues to drop each year.
+“DHEA is considered an anti-aging hormone because it diminishes wrinkles, increases energy, enhances memory, reduces body fat, and improves libido,” she says.

 Is It Possible to Slow the Aging Process Down?

-Now that you know what to expect, you might be in a panic thinking, “How can I make all of this stop?”
-Although some of these changes are inevitable, there are ways in which you can help slow aging down.
-“It boils down to sleeping well, exercising, eating a healthy diet and staying active,” says Lolis.
+Now that you know what to expect as you age, you might be wondering if there are ways in which you can help slow signs of aging down.
+“It boils down to sleeping well, exercising, eating a healthy diet, and staying active,” says Lolis.
 Exercise can, of course, help with changes in the body, but it can also prevent cognitive decline in the mind as well as help with your skin’s appearance.